LamaAni/KubernetesJobOperator/README.md

 You can find a description of the kubernetes Job object [here](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/)

-## Open issues for needed for beta release
+## Open issues needed for beta release

 1. Correction of the kuberntes watcher to allow restart of the watch process if connection is lost.